elastic/integrations/packages/azure_logs/docs/README.md

 The Custom Azure Logs integration only supports logs data streams.

-This custom integration does not use a pre-defined Elastic data stream like standard integrations do (for example, `logs-azure.activitylogs-default` for Activity logs).
+This custom integration does not use a predefined Elastic data stream like standard integrations do (for example, `logs-azure.activitylogs-default` for Activity logs).
 You can take control and build your own data stream by selecting your dataset and namespace of choice when configuring the integration.

 For example, if you select `mydataset` as your dataset, and `default` as your namespace, the integration will send the data to the `logs-mydataset-default` data stream.